Skip to main content

 How is a Stack deployed?

-When a vendor creates an install, Nuon generates a Stack template link.
-The vendor shares this link with the customer, who deploys it in their cloud console or CLI using their own credentials.
-This is how access is granted: the customer creates the resources themselves.
+When a vendor creates an install, Nuon generates Stack templates (Terraform and the platform’s native IaC, where applicable) along with links and CLI snippets the vendor can share with the customer.
+The customer deploys whichever format fits their tooling, using their own credentials.
+This is how access is granted: the customer provisions the Stack themselves.
 No cross-account access is required.
 The customer retains full ownership and visibility of all infrastructure created by the Stack.
 Install stack

 Customer Control

-The Stack gives the customer full control over the Runner’s access.
-Through the stack parameters, the customer can:
+The Stack gives the customer full control over the Runner’s access to their cloud account.
+Through the Stack parameters, the customer can:

 • Enable or disable the Runner to stop it from executing jobs